 - IP Allocation Request Click the button.

-- If a popup notifying IP change confirmation opens, click the Confirm button.
+- When a popup indicating IP change verification opens, click the Confirm button.

-- If the task completes successfully, the task status in the upper right corner will be displayed as Completed.CautionIf you proceed with the IP allocation request of Step 1, you cannot cancel or restore the IP change.
+- When the task completes successfully, the task status in the upper right corner is displayed as Completed.CautionIf you proceed with the IP allocation request of Step 1, you cannot cancel or revert the IP change.

-- If the task completes successfully, the task status in the upper right corner will be displayed as Completed.
+- When the task completes successfully, the task status in the upper right corner is displayed as Completed.

 Step 2

-To perform the IP change operation, connect to the IP change target server using a NAT IP.
+To perform the IP change, connect to the target server using its NAT IP.

 - In the following example, replace

-172.17.34.150/24with the assigned IP. - After checking the information of the Interface you want to change on the server, enter it instead of the example
+172.17.34.150/24with the assigned IP address. - After checking the information of the Interface you want to change on the server, replace it with the following example

 - In the following example, replace